nikhgupta/middleman-apps/README.md

 generator that allows you to run truly dynamic pages within your static site using Rack-compatible (e.g. Sinatra) based child apps.

+You can create dynamic pages using this extension.
+Maybe you want to:

+- Create simple APIs that can be consumed by your static app via AJAX
+- Showcase Code snippets alongside your blog.
+- Provide simple Demos of a tech writeup, etc.
+- Display a dynamic Gallery of your most recent timeline from Flickr?
+- ... suggest one? ...

 The best way to get started with this extension is to have a look at the various `features` in the test suite.
 There is a test for each feature that exists for extension, such as: